Juan-Jones/earnonlinemoney/content/blog/cryptocurrency-investment-guide.md

 Starting a cryptocurrency ATM business can be a This is one of the most [profitable passive income investments] a convenient way for people to buy or sell cryptocurrency.
 This requires a significant financial investment in purchasing and maintaining the ATMs, as well as obtaining any necessary licenses and complying with regulations.

 ##### Crypto Mining
-Ferriss

 Crypto mining is the process of validating transactions on a blockchain network and earning rewards in the form of cryptocurrency.
-[Mining Cryptocurrency]({{< relref "cryptocurrency-mining" >}}) requires a lot of computational power and energy, and it's not as profitable as it used to be due to increased competition and difficulty.
+[Mining Cryptocurrency]({{< ref "cryptocurrency-mining" >}}) requires a lot of computational power and energy, and it's not as profitable as it used to be due to increased competition and difficulty.

 #### Decentralized Finance (DeFi)